-The Stationary Emergency Generator incorporates the following generator features:
+The Stationary Emergency Generator incorporates the following alternator features:

-- Rotor and Stator insulation is Class H rated as defined by NEMA MG1-32.6, MG1-1.66.
-The generator is self ventilated and dripproof constructed. - The voltage waveform deviation, total harmonic content of the AC waveform and telephone influence factor have been evaluated and are acceptable according to NEMA MG1-32.
+- Rotor and Stator insulation class is rated as defined by NEMA MG1-32.6, NEMA MG1-1.66.
+The generator is self ventilated and drip-proof constructed.
+Refer to the Specifications section or the data label for the class ratings. - The voltage waveform deviation, total harmonic content of the AC waveform and telephone influence factor have been evaluated and are acceptable according to NEMA MG1-32.